-Sacramento Kings Draft Marvin Bagley III
+Kings Select Duke’s Marvin Bagley III With 2nd Overall Pick

-SACRAMENTO — The Sacramento Kings have selected Duke forward Marvin Bagley III with the second overall pick in the draft.
+SACRAMENTO (AP) — The Sacramento Kings have selected Duke forward Marvin Bagley III with the second overall pick in the NBA draft.

 Bagley will be a welcome addition in Sacramento's frontcourt.
 The 6-foot-11 Bagley was AP's player of the year in the Atlantic Coast Conference during his only season at Duke.
 He averaged 21 points and 11.1 rebounds while shooting better than 60 percent and has the ability to consistently finish at the rim.